 What we liked

 There’s a lot to like about 1Password.
 You get password sharing on unlimited devices with two-factor authentication.
 It also works with numerous browsers and operating systems.
-1Password ups the game with Travel Mode, which helps you travel to any destination without worrying about customs or someone else seeing your password vaults that are not marked as safe for travel.
+1Password ups the game with Travel Mode, which helps you travel to any destination without worrying about customs or someone else seeing your password vaults not marked as safe for travel.
 That’s a fantastic feature if you take frequent business trips or family vacations.

 We also think the option to share a password with someone who doesn’t have 1Password is a definite plus.
 For instance, if you want to share a specific password with your parents in another location, you can send them a secure link to access the login credentials.
-And of course, the fact that 1Password has never been breached is another reason we like it.
+And, of course, the fact that 1Password has never been breached is another reason we like it.

 What we didn’t like

 As good as 1Password is, we aren’t crazy about there not being a refund policy.
 If you’re unhappy with the purchase, like the family plan, you’re stuck with it after your free trial.
-That may not seem too bad until you realize that you’re billed annually, which means you’ll be paying for a year of use.
-There’s also no free version and the trial is only 14 days, rather than 30, which other password managers offer.
+That may not seem too bad until you realize you’re billed annually, which means you’ll be paying for a year of use.
+There’s also no free version, and the trial is only 14 days, rather than 30, which other password managers offer.

 Customer support is also not a stellar feature of this product.
 There is a help center with how-to articles, but there’s no phone number to contact a rep for service.
 You can send an email, but there’s no time guarantee for when you’ll hear back.